sturob/tmux-backspin/README.md

-# tmux-history
+# tmux-backspin

-A back button and a bit of tmux infrastructure to support it.
-Works across sessions.
+A back button and associated tools

 ## Why is this necessary?